refinedev/refine/documentation/docs/api-references/components/basic-views/list.md

 ### `title`

-It allows adding titles inside the `<List>` component. if you don't pass title props, it uses ?singular resource name by default.
+It allows adding a title for the `<List>` component. if you don't pass title props, it uses plural from of resource name by default.

 ```tsx
 import { List } from "@pankod/refine";